spookyboogy/jsFractalPlayground/README.md

-# Project Notes and To-Do's
-A project for learning various javascript and web development concepts with fractals.
+A little project for learning various javascript and web development concepts (with fractals)

-The site can be viewed [here](https://spookyboogy.neocities.org/)
+You can view the project [here](https://spookyboogy.neocities.org/), on Neocities.

 ## To-Do List

 - [ ] Add a second drawing mode (2nd offset fractal for 3d effect for eg)
 - [ ] Add a mechanism for switching modes/configurations.
 - [x] Set up GitHub actions to make pushing updates / deploying to Neocities from local repo easy.
--
+- [x] Add toggle-able info panel for mobile debugging

 ## Implementation Ideas